USDA-FSA/fsa-design-system/guides/applications/buttons.md

   <button class="fsa-btn fsa-btn--flat" type="button">Cancel</button> <span class="fsa-m-r--xxs fsa-m-l--xxs">vs.</span> <button class="fsa-btn fsa-btn--secondary" type="button">Cancel</button>
 </div>

-* In general, all FSA applications should use the Flat style for a **Cancel** button.
+* In general, all FPAC applications should use the Flat style for a **Cancel** button.
 * A Cancel button should utilize the secondary button style within a modal or popup window and the User needs to Cancel the action being performed.

 ___